Engaging art projects tailored to children with special needs foster creativity, support motor-skill practice, and encourage emotional expression.

 The Science Behind Creativity And Special Needs Developmental Gains

-- Sculpting strengthens sensorimotor pathways improving hand-eye coordination.
+- Sculpting can strengthen sensorimotor practice and hand-eye coordination.

-- Collaborative art encourages communication skills through shared goals.
+- Collaborative art can encourage communication skills through shared goals.

 Key Takeaways: Art Projects For Children With Special Needs